 Designed, decorated and furniture sourced exclusively by NW3 Interiors.

 Originally our clients approached us to assist with a bespoke wardrobe, however after installing a new kitchen they were ready to take on more of the home in order to modernise and personalise it.
 The ensuite was our first task, which was a space that desperately needed doing.
-It was old, dilapidated and crammed.
-The outdated fittings and furnishings were stained and out of date.
+It was old, outdated and overdue for a refresh – and the the clients wanted a more modern look.
 Alongside the need for new wardrobes, we assessed the whole space and decided it would be best to replan the entire space to factor in a new built in wardrobe and a new sized bathroom.
 The new size of the bathroom accommodated a new bath, large sink and storage unit, corner shower and a false wall allowing for hidden storage and a cleaner looking space.
 Our clients visited our showroom and were in awe of the master bathroom, which was a blend of blacks, whites and woods.
 The tiles, sink and unit supplied from our brand partner Neutra were the favourites.

 After this we worked on creating a scheme to fit with their budget, which allowed for us to supply neutra fittings but order tiles from a local supplier.
 We opted to add a duck egg blue tile on the floor as felt we needed the bathroom to become an intrinsic part of the home not a modernist adjunct.
 The bedroom became part of the design thereafter as the client felt the space needed to reflect one another.
 With a small budget left we suggested a few changes to the space that wouldn’t require much cost but would make a massive difference.
 Providing wallpaper samples we matched the blue/green tiles to a warm textured sample from Arte that had a cool stone colour entwined.
 This allowed us to add a modern feel but still within a period aesthetic to the space.